FIFA Football 2002: Gameplay

-Many of the international teams in the game are not licensed (some of them down to the players' names like the Netherlands), as well as smaller countries such as Barbados, who were only given numbers as player names.
-To date, this was the last FIFA edition (not counting the World Cup versions) to feature the Japanese national team, since Japan Football Association would go on to concede exclusive rights to Konami's Pro Evolution Soccer series.
+However, most of the international teams featured in the game are not licensed (some of them down to the players' names like the Netherlands), while smaller countries such as Barbados, were only given numbers as player names.
+To date, this was the last FIFA edition (not counting the World Cup versions) to feature the Japan national team, since Japan Football Association would go on to concede exclusive rights to Konami's Pro Evolution Soccer series.
 Also, this was the final FIFA edition to feature the Israel Premier League and its teams.

 France and Arsenal star Thierry Henry is featured as the cover star.
-FIFA Football 2002 the last FIFA for 10 years to only have one person as the cover star, before Lionel Messi appeared alone on FIFA 13.
+FIFA Football 2002 is the last FIFA for 10 years to only have one person as the cover star, before Lionel Messi appeared alone on FIFA 13.